 Blue Hour Kanazawa is one of our favourites in Kanazawa but they’re not taking guests right now.
 We’re not sure if they’re closed for good but we hope they’ll come back soon.

-This lively and vibrant neighbourhood is where you’ll find Kanazawa’s main shopping, dining and nightlife district.
+This lively and vibrant neighborhood is where you’ll find Kanazawa’s main shopping, dining and nightlife district.
 The streets and alleys of Korinbo are packed with buzzing bistros and hip restaurants that serve delicious local dishes as well as cuisine from around the world.

 Looking to dance?
 This district is also where you’ll find some of the best clubs and bars in the city.
 So whether you want a rowdy night on the dancefloor or a relaxed evening in a pub, Korinbo has just what you’re looking for.